-Audit approach fraud risks

-We identified and assessed the risks of material misstatements of the financial statements due to fraud.
-During our audit, we obtained an understanding of Arcadis N.V. and its environment and the components of the internal control system.
-This included the executive board's risk assessment process, the executive board's process for responding to the risks of fraud and monitoring the internal control system and how the supervisory board exercised oversight, as well as the outcomes.
+Introduction Executive Board report Supervisory Board report Financial statements Additional information Arcadis Annual Integrated Report 2023 259 Independent auditor's report Audit approach fra ud ricks tatements of the financial stater ments due to fraud.
+We asked members of the executive board as well as the internal audit department, legal affairs, During our audit, we o obtained an understanding of A rcadis N.V. and its environment a and the components compliance department, human resources , and regional directors and the supervisory board whether of the internal contro ol system.
+This included the exec utive board's risk assessment pr ocess, the executive they are aware of any actual or suspected fraud.
+We evaluated whether the Company's investigation and board's process for re esponding to the risks of fraud a nd monitoring the internal contr ol system and how response into allegations of suspected frau ud was appropriate. the supervisory board d exercised oversight, as well as the outcomes.